 That’s exactly what we’ll help you learn here.

 What Are Common Causes of Poor Hair Quality?
 Do Amino Acids Play a Role?

-In Everything You Need to Know About Hair Supplements, we defined ‘high-quality' hair around two central characteristics: 1) Health (shine, bounce, body, softness, elasticity) and 2) thickness, including each hair, as well as overall volume.
+High-quality hair has two central characteristics: 1) Health (shine, bounce, body, softness, elasticity) and 2) thickness, including each hair, as well as overall volume.

 And as you might imagine, there are perhaps thousands of individual conditions and scenarios that could lead to decreased hair health and thickness, including vitamin deficiencies (zinc is especially notorious for this), poor grooming and styling habits, excessive stress, pregnancy, insufficient sleep, hormonal changes—the list goes on.